Thursday, January 21, 2010

 Posted by D. Daniel Sokol

-Angel L. Lopez (IESE Business School) and Patrick Rey (Toulouse School of Economics) have thoughts on Foreclosing competition through access charges and price discrimination.
+Ángel L. López (IESE Business School) and Patrick Rey (Toulouse School of Economics) explain Foreclosing Competition through Access Charges and Price Discrimination.